sidnand/portfolioperformance/README.md

 # Portfolio Performance

-:construction:  This README is a work in progress

 Tool to  test the out-of-sample performance of portfolio optimization models.
-Based on the paper: [Optimal Versus Naive Diversification:
+Based on the paper: [Optimal Versus Naive Diversification](https://www.dropbox.com/s/ty11g7fi3cqbtfq/DGU-RFS-Final.pdf?dl=0):
-How Inefficient is the 1/N Portfolio Strategy?](http://faculty.london.edu/avmiguel/DeMiguel-Garlappi-Uppal-RFS.pdf) by Victor DeMiguel, Lorenzo Garlappi and Raman Uppal

 I have also developed a playground website for this package so you can easily run these models on your own data.
 [Link to website](https://sidnand.github.io/Portfolio-Optimization-Interface/)